 Apparently ‘new research’ (I’m not mocking honestly) claims that we’re dumber without our smartphones.
-I’m for one am not believing this!
+I for one am not believing this!

 It is not as if I use it for research, spelling, as a calculator, a SatNav and whispers it quietly – at the odd pub quiz.
 No, I barely use it!
 Okay, I confess I do of course use and thoroughly enjoy it to boot!

-So maybe Researchers at the University of Missouri are correct, technology has invaded our life.
+So maybe Researchers at the University of Missouri are correct, technology has invaded our lives.
 Could I live without my smartphone?

 According to lead researcher, Russell Clayton, I would find it extremely traumatic to be parted from my smartphone, stating, “Our findings suggest that iPhone separation can negatively impact performance on mental tasks.”

 Clayton went on to say, “Additionally, the results from our study suggest that iPhones are capable of becoming an extension of our selves such that when separated, we experience a lessening of ‘self’ and a negative physiological state.”

 The tests included the researchers informing the subjects that they were testing a wireless blood pressure cuff, before making them solve word puzzles, which they had to attempt both with and without their faithful iPhones.
 The study covered 40 iPhone users.